Info for Veterinarians

 - Be available for full time employment (40 hours per week) between June 1 - July 17, 2015

 - Have not previously participated in the Veterinary Summer Experience Program

 No exceptions will be made to the eligibility requirements listed above.
 Students not meeting all of the stated requirements should not apply.
 All applicants must submit an application, an official high school transcript, and three reference letters.
-Applications must be electronically submitted by 11:59 p.m. on March 14, 2014.
-Supplemental materials must be postmarked by March 15, 2014.
-All applicants will be notified of their status via email on or before April 30, 2014.
+Please make sure that the applicant's cumulative GPA is clearly indicated on their transcripts.
+Applications must be electronically submitted by 11:59 p.m.
+EST on March 13, 2015.
+Supplemental materials must be postmarked by March 14, 2015.
+All applicants will be notified of their status via email on or before April 30.
 Please do not hesitate to contact me via email if you have additional questions or concerns.
-Email me at:email@example.com.
+Email me at:firstname.lastname@example.org.

 Michael P. Jones, DVM, Dipl, ABVP (Avian)